Abhik-Develops/quiz-master/README.md

 3. Set up environment variables:

-   Create a `.env` file in the `backend` directory and add the following:
+   Create a `.env` file in the `root` directory and add the following:

      ```env
     PORT=8000